masagrator/PortalNXSideLoader/README.md

 Put `atmosphere` folder to root of sdcard (yes, your CFW won't be deleted...)

-# How to install mod
+# How to install PC mod

 Rename main mod folder (for example in case of Portal Reloaded it's "portalreloaded") to, depending on game:
 - Portal: `portal`